Mississippi GOP Gov. Tate Reeves will face Democrat Brandon Presley in the November election

 Reeves defeated two first-time candidates: John Witcher, a physician who has criticized COVID-19 vaccinations, and David Hardigree, a military veteran.
 Presley, a cousin of rock 'n' roll icon Elvis Presley, ran unopposed.

+“The national Democrats think Mississippi is theirs for the taking,” Reeves told supporters Tuesday night in Jackson.
+“They've circled our state, and they've hand-picked their candidate. ...
+These national Democrats think they can use him to inject their liberal ideology into Mississippi under the guise of being a moderate."

 Presley said the Nov.
-7 general election would come down to which candidate “has got guts and the backbone to stand up for the people of Mississippi and which candidate has consistently showed us that he will do whatever his lobbyist buddies want him to do and will not stand up for the people of Mississippi.”
+7 general election would come down to which candidate, "and I believe that’s me, has got guts and the backbone to stand up for the people of Mississippi and which candidate has consistently showed us that he will do whatever his lobbyist buddies want him to do and will not stand up for the people of Mississippi.”

-Presley planned to take the stage at his victory party to “See See Rider,” the song Elvis Presley often used as walk-on music.
-The candidate said he would not sing, though.

-“We’re trying to get votes,” Presley said in a phone interview before he was scheduled to speak to supporters in his hometown of Nettleton.
-“We’re not trying to lose them.”

 Mississippi is one of three states holding races for governor in an off-year election.
 Despite Republicans holding all statewide offices, including the governorship for the past 20 years, Democratic Governors Association chair Phil Murphy has predicted the contest could be a “sleeper” — a state where the right Democrat could win.